Agri-environmental protection

 Nitrates regulation

 The Nitrates Regulation regulates the use of nitrogen in agriculture and horticulture.
-It regulates, among other things, the storage of manure in manure pits and ploughs, manure spreading, nitrogen amounts per hectare and record-keeping obligations.
+It regulates, among other things, the storage of manure in manure storages and stockpiles, manure spreading, nitrogen amounts per hectare and record-keeping obligations.
 The maximum amount of total nitrogen that can be applied is 170 kg/ha per year.

-The manure tank must be large enough to hold a year’s worth of manure.
-If less than 25 m³ of manure accumulates, the manure house does not need to be built.
+The manure storage must be large enough to hold a year’s worth of manure.
+If less than 25 m³ of manure accumulates, the manure storage does not need to be built.
 However, the manure must be well managed.

-• a declaration of batterying has been made
+- a declaration of manure stacking has been made

-• the pit is correctly positioned (more than 5 m from a ditch, more than 100 m from a watercourse, main drain or domestic well) at the top of a sloping block
+- the manure stockpiles are correctly positioned (more than 5 m from a ditch, more than 100 m from a watercourse, main drain or domestic well) at the top of a sloping parcel

-• a liquid-retaining layer (approx. 20 cm) is applied to the bottom of the pit and covered with a tarpaulin, for example.
+- a liquid-retaining layer (approx. 20 cm) is applied to the bottom of the manure stockpiles and covered with a tarpaulin, for example.

 Environmental permits for livestock farms